Recent Grant-Funded Projects

 - $2,500 to help students with financial difficulties pay fees for college applications, SAT tests and advanced-placement tests.

-- $1,000 to support the Penn Manor Family Fund, which provides food, shelter, transportation and medical assistance for families in need.
+- $1,000 to support the PM C.A.R.E.S., which provides household essentials to families in need.

 Read more here.